Luckystork/everythingaboutevadus/evadus_master_doc.md

   * **Live Account Stats:** "AI Requests Used: X/5" (or "Unlimited") and "Total Active Exam Time."
   * **Active Plan Details:** Displays "Basic Plan," "Premium Plan," or "Unlimited Plan."
   * **Cryo-Billing Toggle:** A 1-click button to "Freeze" subscription time during academic breaks.
   * **Profile Import/Export:** Allows users to save their current custom hotkeys, AI contexts, and hardware overrides as a `.zap` configuration file, and load different profiles instantly for different types of exams.
-Explicitly ensures that **USB Passthrough States** are permanently saved so users don't have to re-configure their webcams every reboot.
+Explicitly ensures that **USB Passthrough States** and **Target App Memory** are permanently saved so users don't have to re-configure their webcams or browse for executables every reboot.
   * **Global Settings (Opens a Pop-up Modal):**
     * **BYO API Key Manager:** Input fields to locally override Zap's Master Key.
 Supports: OpenRouter, OpenAI, Anthropic, Gemini, and Local LM Studio IP/Ports.
     * **API Server Location Routing:** A dropdown to manually force OpenRouter/API traffic through specific regional datacenters (e.g., US-East, EU-Paris, Asia-Tokyo) to minimize latency based on the user's physical location.